mresmith14/Cloaklet/README.md

 ### 🕵️ Tracking Detection

-Masklet monitors pages for fingerprinting behavior and alerts you when:
+Cloaklet monitors pages for fingerprinting behavior and alerts you when:

 * Advanced fingerprinting techniques are detected
 * Multiple tracking methods are used together